-Ass essment Date: Tuesday, May 14, 2 Master o 024 Reviewer: Dr. Ben Mathew f Arts in Counseling of tl ider ne cultural context of relationships, is rsity : Students will demonstrate an understanding sues, and trends in a multicultural society, iences, values, and beliefs on their perspective of Arti fact: Family Culture Paper (CNS 5075 Multicultural Counseling) Unacceptable (0), Marginal (1) , Acceptable (2) , Exceptional (3) Scores average Articulate understanding of theories and models of counseling and its role and influence on counseling process, justice, and advocacy.
+Assessment Date: Tuesday, May 14, 2024 Reviewer: Dr. Ben Mathew Master of Arts in Counseling

+Master o f Arts in Counseling rsity : Students will demonstrate an understanding sues, and trends in a multicultural society, identifying the role of their culture, experiences, values, and beliefs on their perspective of world and others.
+Arti ifact: Family Culture Paper (CNS 5075 Multicultural Counseling) Unacceptable (0), Marginal (1), Acceptable (2), Exceptional (3) Scores average Articulate understanding of theories and models of counseling and its role and influence on counseling process, justice, and advocacy.
 (2.F.2.a.; 2.F.2.b.; 2.F.2.c.; 2.F.2.f.)
 1; 3 Since this assignment was more about personal insight engagement with theories and models of counseling are not significantly included.
 Students were able to understand and engage with theories in application to counseling with diverse communities.
 2 Demonstrate an ability to integrate written and oral resources regarding any one specific people group within a counseling context.
 (2.F.2.a.; 2.F.2.c.)
 2; 3 Students were able to articulate their own cultural realities and its impact on their perceptions and treatment of others.
-2.5 understanding of one's udes, beliefs, values, to 3; 1 2 and reduction on one's particular treatment cultural self-awareness the impact of this lens perception and t of others.
-(2.F.2.d.; Articulating their individual attitudes and beliefs was not an element of articulation for this assignment. - .F.2.g.; 2.F.2.h.)
-2.1 2 rate ability to identify ess one's biases, 3; 1 2 s, and processes of Identifying their own personal biases was not an intentional and unintentional oppression and discrimination. element of this assignment.
+2.5 Articulate understanding of one's own attitudes, beliefs, values, to develop a cultural self-awareness and reduce the impact of this lens on one's perception and treatment of others.
 (2.F.2.d.; 2.F.2.e.; 2.F.2.g.; 2.F.2.h.)
-Total Score: 9; 8 = average 8.5 Total Score Divided by 4: 2.125
+3; 1 Articulating their individual attitudes and beliefs was not an element of articulation for this assignment.
+2